 What content strategist does

-In simple words content strategist is a specialist who develops a strategy of website promotion via content marketing.
+In simple words, a content strategist is a specialist who develops a strategy of website promotion via content marketing.

 Initial research: studying the project